daveskull81/code-blog/content/blog/portfolio/index.md

 ---

 I am currently going through the Full Stack Web Development course at [Lambda School](https://lambdaschool.com) working to graduate in Spring of 2020.
 Here is a collection of both Lambda School projects (made for assignments during the coursework) and personal projects(being an idea of mine and solely of my own design).
 They reflect my current progress in the course and as a Full Stack Web Developer.
 Below you will see the projects grouped by the various technologies and methodologies used to create them.
+They include:
+* HTML, CSS, Layout, & Design
+* Single Page Applications (React)

 All of the projects mentioned here can be found on my [GitHub](https://github.com/daveskull81).

 ---